jrpotter/notebook/notes/algorithms/heaps.md

 %%ANKI
 Basic
 Why does `BUILD_MIN_HEAP` "ignore" the external nodes of a heap?
-Back: Because they are already max-heaps of size $1$.
+Back: Because they are already min-heaps of size $1$.
 Reference: Thomas H. Cormen et al., Introduction to Algorithms, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1714403425367-->
 END%%